KevinFasusi/supplychainpy/docs/quickstart.rst

 	 |  Mac  | 562.0152740478516    |
 	 +-------+----------------------+

-An optimisation option exists, if after running the inventory analysis and the monte carlo analysis, the behaviour in the transaction summary is not favourable.
+An optimisation option exists, if after running the monte carlo analysis, the behaviour in the transaction summary is not favourable.
 If most skus are not achieving their desired service level, or have large quantities of backlog etc, then you can use: